Tracking discontinuities in parameter space: Introduction

-Understanding the analytic structure begins with locating the potential singularities in the complex plane.
-This is the role of the Landau equations~\cite{nakanishi1959,landau1959,Bjorken:1959fd,Fevola:2023kaw,Fevola:2023fzn,Helmer:2024wax,Caron-Huot:2024brh,Correia:2025yao}, whose solutions pinpoint the kinematic configurations where an amplitude can become non-analytic.
+Understanding the analytic structure begins with locating the potential singularities in the complex planes of the kinematic variables.
+This is the role of the Landau equations~\cite{nakanishi1959,landau1959,Bjorken:1959fd,Fevola:2023kaw,Fevola:2023fzn,Helmer:2024wax,Caron-Huot:2024brh,Correia:2025yao}, whose solutions, called Landau singularities, pinpoint the kinematic configurations where an amplitude can become non-analytic.
 Once a singularity is located, we can deduce further information e.g.~from a series expansion in its neighborhood~\cite{landau1959, Hannesdottir:2021kpd}.
 It is further characterized by its \emph{discontinuities}, i.e.,\ the changes across its branch cuts.
 The Cutkosky rules~\cite{Cutkosky:1960sp,Bloch:2015efx,Muhlbauer:2022ylo} provide a recipe in loop-momentum space for computing these discontinuities using an integration contour that puts some internal particles on shell.
 More abstractly, the set of all possible discontinuities of an amplitude is constrained by its monodromy group, which governs how the function transforms as its kinematic arguments are analytically continued around its branch points~\cite{Ponzano:1969tk, Ponzano:1970ch,Regge:1972ns,Lee:2025rik}.
 This deep understanding of discontinuities now sets the stage for tackling the next level of complexity.

 While discontinuities and their relation to cut integrals are fairly well understood (see~\cite{Britto:2024mna} for a review), deeper analytic structure can be probed if we learn to understand \emph{sequential discontinuities}: discontinuities of a previously computed discontinuity function of a Feynman integral or scattering amplitude.
 An early application of sequential discontinuities was the double dispersion relation of Mandelstam \cite{Mandelstam:1958xc}.
 They have more recently been applied in the context of the modern unitarity method initiated in \cite{Bern:1994zx,Bern:1994cg}, where classic unitarity cuts expose the first discontinuities \cite{Gaiotto:2011dt} and generalized cuts can be related to sequential discontinuities \cite{Abreu:2014cla,Abreu:2015zaa}.
 However, reconstructing the uncut integrals by this method relies on the ability to compute the values of the discontinuities, which is simple in some cases but can be complicated for general multiloop integrals.